 To complete the list, there is also the fact that the enhanced speed and efficiency of customer support delivery mean you can retain more customers over a longer period of time.
 Mistakes can be avoided, and customers will be happier with their experience.

 You can balance this by limiting the things that you automate inside the helpdesk or CRM system.
-It is also possible to let human support officers and AI-based chatbots to work together.
+It is also possible to let human support officers and AI-based chatbots work together.

 AI is relatively young; it has so much more to learn.
 While automating straightforward tasks and dealing with simple issues is easy for AI, it has yet to acquire the ability to resolve complex issues.
-The AI itself is learning and improving, but it is not ready to fully automate customer service just yet.
+The AI is learning and improving, but it is not ready to fully automate customer service just yet.

-And then there is the initial investment of automating customer service.
+And then, there is the initial investment of automating customer service.
 Some solutions are available as SaaS (Solution as a Service), so a big initial investment may not be something you worry about.
 Even so, you still have to consider the costs of switching to a new system entirely.